eaudeweb/naaya/eggs/Naaya/docs/sphinx/getting_started/buildout.rst

     pip install PIL

-Or if you don't have pip you can manually install PIL:
+Or, if you don't have pip, you can manually install PIL:

     wget http://effbot.org/downloads/Imaging-1.1.7.tar.gz
     tar -xzf Imaging-1.1.7.tar.gz